 Computer vision engineering lies at the intersection of artificial intelligence and machine learning.
 A computer vision engineer’s purpose is to help computers “see” – through the use of deep/machine learning and mathematical architectures in code.

-A computer vision engineer, or CV engineer, is also a computer science professional who often uses software to handle the processing and analysis of large data populations in an effort to support the automation of predictive decision-making through visuals.
+A computer vision engineer, or CV engineer, is also a computer science professional who often uses software to handle the processing and analysis of large visual data populations to support the automation of predictive decision-making.

 Why is Computer Vision important?

 Computer vision is also useful for numerous other applications, such as in sports, retail, agriculture, transportation, manufacturing, and more.
-For a larger and more in-depth list of posts of computer vision applications, we recommend reading about the Most Popular Computer Vision Applications today, an article that delves deeply into fast-growing and progressive computer vision applications used across industries.
+For a larger and more in-depth list of posts on computer vision applications, we recommend reading The Most Popular Computer Vision Applications, an article that delves deeply into fast-growing and progressive computer vision applications used across industries.

 What is a Computer Vision Engineer?